Taxes

 Employment Security (Unemployment) Taxes

-Unlike many other states, the Georgia Trust Fund for unemployment insurance was solvent by more than $291,286,677 in September 2009.
+Unlike many other states, the Georgia Trust Fund for unemployment insurance is solvent; as of November 18, 2017, the state trust fund balance was $1,836,033,691.00.